lemlac/mulem/docs/reference.md

         "sandwich"
 ```

 Variables are immutable, but declaring it again shadows it.
-Any subsequent `=` of an immutable variable is an implicit declaration.
+Any subsequent `=` on an immutable variable is an implicit declaration.
 Redeclaring a variable with the same name is called **shadowing.** This makes Mulang flexible while still having the advantages of being statically typed.

 ```
 a = 1